mdibl/pipeline-prep/doc.md

 ### The Data Sources Directory

-Each data source is config file (tool.cfg) under data_sources/  and each config file contains the Mapping between datasets and the file format
+Each data source is config file (tool.cfg) under data_sources/  - each config file contains the Mapping between datasets and the file format and

 ## Automate Pre-indexing step